Withington Legacy & Current Staff

 Dick Withington Lives On

 “Grand Master of the Auction Block” – As a boy he worked for the local country auctioneers during the summer, as well as helping his mother in her Antique Shop.
 Dick then worked for Keene auctioneer, Jim Hall, doing everything from setting up the tents to calling on occasion.
 Under his guidance, Dick learned how to combine entertainment & humor, while selling some of the finest New England antiques.
 In 1949, armed with ambition & lots of natural ability, Dick started his own auction company.
 He soon surpassed his competition to become the best Country Auctioneer in the business.
 Demonstrating that Auction selling can be entertainment, he has deservedly earned the title of “The Bob Hope of the Auction Block!”
 Through the years, he led almost 2,500 auctions, as a leading player in the auction world, he sold some of the finest American Antiques and Furnishings.
 His involvement in selling Dolls at Auction began back in 1959 when he sold Mrs. Alexander Smith’s Doll Museum and since then has sold doll collections for individuals and museums continuously.
-As New Hampshire Auctioneer’s License #1, Dick would sell until his last days … “as long as he was able to stand up and talk!”
-Dick always worked tirelessly promoting the business he so loved.
-We are enormously grateful to be allowed to preserve his legacy We have been fortunate to be able to learn from the master and will always miss him.

 Marcia and Larry Leizure